mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Tree trunk overhangs the path too low so is dangerous., 22nd June :- [7745489](https://www.fixmystreet.com/report/7745489)
 - Traffic lights out of action, 22nd June :- [7744985](https://www.fixmystreet.com/report/7744985)
 - Dog Bark Lane off Manor Road, 22nd June :- [7744725](https://www.fixmystreet.com/report/7744725)
-- Fly tipping, 22nd June :- [7744573](https://www.fixmystreet.com/report/7744573)
-- The traffic light sensor is not working for cars exiting Thorncliffe Flats exit next to the A40.
-Exiting from this area is now hazardous.
-It was knocked down and repaired but the sensor isn’t in the correct position., 21st June :- [7744234](https://www.fixmystreet.com/report/7744234)

 <!-- fix_marker ends -->